 Ok, I’ll admit it: I get chills still every.single.time I talk about my new cookbook, the Healthy Sheet Pan Cookbook.
-I’m so thrilled to bring it to you guys, so totally ready to show it off to the world, that it literally gives me shivers!
+I’m so thrilled to bring it into the world that it literally gives me shivers!

 When I first started talking about this sheet pan cookbook with my publisher, there were exactly 3 sheet pan cookbooks for sale on Amazon.